Sears: 1990s and early 2000s: decline

 In the 1990s, the company began divesting itself of many non-retail entities, which were detrimental to its bottom line.
 Sears spun off Allstate and its financial services arm, which included brokerage business Dean Witter Reynolds and Discover Card.
 It sold its mall building subsidiary Homart to General Growth Properties in 1995.
 Sears later acquired hardware chain Orchard Supply Hardware in 1996 and started home improvement store The Great Indoors in 1997.

 The cost of distributing the once highly influential general merchandise catalog became prohibitive; sales and profits had declined.
-The company discontinued the catalog in 1993.
-It dismissed 50,000 workers who had filled the orders.
+The company announced on January 25, 1993 that it would close 113 stores, terminate 50,000 workers, and discontinue the "big book" catalogue.
 In 1992, the company posted a $3.9 billion loss, the largest ever from a North American retailer.

 In 1992, California successfully sued the company for falsely finding things wrong with automobiles in for repair for other reasons.
 In 1997, criminal charges were made.
-In 1998, Sears announced it had sold the remnants of Western Auto (which it had acquired in 1998) to Roanoke-based Advance Auto Parts.
-The business deal was not what experts in the after-market automotive industry expected: Sears, Roebuck became "one of the largest shareholders" after obtaining a 40% stake in Advance Auto Parts and merging their two store networks, which included Western Auto's wholesale and retail operations.
-The existing store network of Advance Auto Parts, comprising 915 stores in 17 U.S. states, merged with 590 U.S.-based Parts America Stores in addition to 40 Western Auto stores in the Commonwealth of Puerto Rico.
-In 1997, Sears sold 85% of its Mexico affiliate to Grupo Carso.
-Sears Holdings continued to produce specialty catalogs and reintroduced a smaller version of the Holiday Wish Book in 2007.
+In 1998, Sears announced it had sold the remnants of Western Auto, which it had originally acquired in 1988, to Roanoke, Virginia-based Advance Auto Parts.
+The transaction resulted in Sears, Roebuck becoming one of the largest shareholders in Advance Auto Parts after obtaining a 40% equity stake and merging their respective store networks.
+This deal combined Advance Auto's existing network of 915 stores across 17 U.S. states with 590 U.S.-based Parts America locations and 40 Western Auto stores located in Puerto Rico.

+Separately, as part of its international restructuring, Sears sold a majority stake of its Mexico affiliate to Grupo Carso in 1997.
+In later years, Sears Holdings continued to produce specialty catalogs, which included reintroducing a smaller version of its traditional Holiday Wish Book in 2007.

+On March 26, 2001, Sears acquired 18 department stores and 10 freestanding auto centers from Montgomery Ward, planning to remodel and reopen these former Ward stores by 2002.
+Four of these former Montgomery Ward locations were to be converted to The Great Indoors, while 14 were to be converted to Sears.
+Sears also opened two new Chicago-area Appliances and Electronics stores in Bolingbrook and Mt.
+Prospect, Illinois on November 15 of the year.

-In 2003, Sears sold its U.S. retail credit card operation to Citibank.
+In 2002, Sears announced plans to open 15 new full-line stores, including a new store at the Harford Mall in Bel Air, Maryland, alongside remodeling an additional 50 nationwide by the end of the year.
+The following year, Sears sold its U.S. retail credit card operation to Citibank.
 The remaining card operations for Sears Canada were sold to JPMorgan Chase in August 2005.

 In 2003, Sears opened a new concept store called Sears Grand.
 Sears Grand stores carried everything that a regular Sears carried, and more.
-Sears Grand stores were about 175000 to 225000 sqft.
+The first store was opened at 7453 South Plaza Center Drive, at Jordan Landing, in West Jordan, Utah on October 11 of the year, followed in 2004 by Gurnee, Illinois on April 3, Las Vegas, Nevada on July 31, and Rancho Cucamonga, California on October 30.